Family Food on the Table

 It’s a month dedicated to celebrating America’s dairy farmers, who work hard to help provide wholesome, nutritious, affordable food to our families and communities.

 These farmers work tirelessly day in and day out to care for their animals and produce healthy dairy foods.
-And they’re working even harder right now to keep our grocery stores stocked with fresh dairy foods.
+And they're working even harder right now in 2020 to keep our grocery stores stocked with fresh dairy foods.

 Now, I’ve got some notes and tips coming up below on how to make these Greek yogurt dips.
 Just tryin’ to be helpful.